 - 3.4.1.
-Our high level Programme of Investment for the period 2011/12 to 2013/14 is summarised in Table 3.4. - 3.4.2.
-The programme reflects the work packages set out in Section 3.3.
-Along with the policies, projects and initiatives identified in Section 3.3 it forms our proposals for achieving our LIP Objectives, and therefore the goals and challenges of the MTS and CLSRTP in a cost effective manner. - 3.4.3.
+Our high level Programme of Investment for the three year period 2011/12 to 2013/14 is summarised in Table 8. - 3.4.2.
+Our Programme of Investment reflects the delivery actions set out in Section 3.3.
+Along with those longer-term policies, projects and initiatives in our overall Delivery Plan it forms our proposals for achieving our LIP Objectives, and therefore the goals and challenges of the MTS and CLSRTP in a cost effective manner by 2031. - 3.4.3.
 The programmes and amounts set out here are provisional only and we will confirm our detailed LIP funded proposals in our Annual Spending Submissions to TfL.
-We will change or adapt our annual programmes as necessary in response to changing priorities, funding availability particularly the implications of the 2010 Comprehensive Spending Review on LIP and Council funding and feedback from consultees. - 3.4.4.
+We will change or adapt our annual programmes as necessary in response to changing priorities, funding availability and feedback from consultees. - 3.4.4.
 Our proposals are based on the three full years of the LIP period as we recognise that it is not always feasible or efficient to fund, design and implement projects in a single financial year. - 3.4.5.
-Investment proposals on the TLRN TfL will support our Delivery Plan with the following key proposals and studies on the TLRN in the borough up to and including 2013/14 as with our own proposals these are all provisional and subject to funding availability, changing priorities and consultation; - A4, Knightsbridge / Albert Gate pedestrian and cycle upgrades design and build - A3220, Edith Grove / Kings Road safety scheme design and build - A4, Cromwell Road / Gloucester Road safety scheme design and build - A4, Cromwell Road / Grenville Place pedestrian facilities design and build - A4, Cromwell Road Brompton Road to Thurloe Place review of kerbside activity - investigate - A4, West Cromwell Road / Warwick Road safety scheme design and build - A4, West Cromwell Road streetscape scheme investigate, design and build - A4, Cromwell Road / Earls Court Road streetscape and cycling improvements - design & build
+Investment proposals on the TLRN TfL will support our Delivery Plan with the following key proposals and studies on the TLRN in the borough up to and including 2013/14 as with our own proposals these are all provisional and subject to funding availability, changing priorities and consultation: - A4, Knightsbridge / Albert Gate pedestrian and cycle upgrades design and build - A3220, Edith Grove / Kings Road safety scheme design and build - A4, Cromwell Road / Gloucester Road safety scheme design and build - A4, Cromwell Road / Grenville Place pedestrian facilities design and build - A4, Cromwell Road Brompton Road to Thurloe Place review of kerbside activity investigate - A4, West Cromwell Road / Warwick Road safety scheme design and build\ - A4, West Cromwell Road streetscape scheme investigate, design and build\ - A4, Cromwell Road / Earls Court Road streetscape and cycling improvements - design & build\

-^{}Schemes to be funded as one project from potential development
+\Schemes to be funded as one project from potential development

-- A3212, Chelsea Embankment / Cheyne Walk safety, walking and cycling improvements - design and build - A3212, Cheyne Walk / Battersea Bridge safety scheme with pedestrian improvements - design and build - A3220, Earl's Court Road safety scheme design and build - A3220, Ashburnham Road / Kings Road safety scheme investigate - A4, Knightsbridge / Sloane Street pedestrian improvements investigate widening the pedestrian island
+- A3212, Chelsea Embankment / Cheyne Walk safety, walking and cycling improvements design and build - A3212, Cheyne Walk / Battersea Bridge safety scheme with pedestrian improvements design and build - A3220, Earl's Court Road safety scheme design and build - A3220, Ashburnham Road / Kings Road safety scheme investigate - A4, Knightsbridge / Sloane Street pedestrian improvements investigate widening the pedestrian island